-Today we read a lengthy passage where God declares his victory over the idols, his judgement of the nations and now we end with the salvation of the nations.
+Today we read a lengthy passage where God declares His victory over the idols, His judgement of the nations and the salvation of the nations.

-When God called Abraham and made covenant with him it was so that all families or nations of the earth would be blessed, he was blessed to be a blessing, Genesis 12:3.
+When God called Abraham and made covenant with him, it was so that all families and nations of the earth would be blessed, he was blessed to be a blessing.
+Genesis 12:3

 God’s global purpose has always been the salvation of the nations.
 God is not a racist.

-This should have served as encouragement for Israel to be the light of the world pointing the nations to God and not compromising by trussing in the nations.
+This should have served as encouragement for Israel, to be the light of the world, pointing the nations to God and not compromising by trusting in the nations.

-The great commission is global in its scope, Jesus told us to go to all nations, Matthew 28:19-20.
-We must continue to work and pray that the mission will be finished because Jesus also told us that this Gospel must be preached to all nations (ethnic groups) and then the end will come, Matthew 24:14.
+The great commission is global in its scope, Jesus told us to go to all nations in Matthew 28:19-20.
+We must continue to work and pray that the mission will be finished because Jesus also told us that this Gospel must be preached to all nations (ethnic groups), and then the end will come, in Matthew 24:14.